 All volunteers must fill out our volunteer application.
 A volunteer is anyone who requests and is authorized to provide services to the County without receiving County compensation.
 Further requirements may be requested by the specific organization you wish to volunteer with; please check below for more information.
 Interns wanting to be involved in public health will need to be from Utah-based colleges.

 Health Promotion : We provide hands-on experience for our Interns that helps them gain a better understanding of what it means to be a Community Health Educator.
 Interns work with all of the programs within the Health Promotion Division.
 We provide an experience that will help them succeed in life.
-We offer stipend and mileage reimbursement at the completion of their work and semester.

 Healthy Living through Environment, Policy and Improved Clinical Care (EPICC)